The Donkey Sanctuary has produced the following advice for businesses on licensing and how to protect the welfare of working donkeys.

-Drivers should be experienced in transporting horses or donkeys and aware that donkeys my not be as accustomed to road journeys.
+Drivers should be experienced in transporting horses or donkeys and aware that donkeys may not be as accustomed to road journeys.
 Greater care around bends or on uneven surfaces is recommended.

 Anyone transporting animals should be familiar with the requirements of the Welfare of Animals (Transport) Order 2006.

-At busy high profile events this area should be away from the main activity yet supervised to avoid accident, inappropriate feeding and to protect the donkeys from constant noise and stress.
+At busy high-profile events this area should be away from the main activity yet supervised to avoid accidents, inappropriate feeding and to protect the donkeys from constant noise and stress.

 The names and contact details of the owner and people responsible for the donkeys should be clearly displayed to those attending the event or site where the donkeys are working.